 Grazing Lands Technical Working Group

-The group found that for several widely used land management practices there are likely net long-term beneficial outcomes for GHG flux and ecosystem carbon.
+The TWG found that for several widely used land management practices there are likely net long-term beneficial outcomes for GHG flux and ecosystem carbon.
 However, they found that there may also be tradeoffs between climate and conservation goals for some practices, and that the ecological context of practice implementation may have strong effects on its long-term outcomes.
 There were few practices with unequivocal and strong beneficial climate outcomes and no tradeoffs.

 TWG MEMBERS